VladekQ/VladekQ/README.md

 ### Hi there 👋
 ### My name is Vladislav Polyakov &#129489;

-I've been learning Python for about 2 years now and studying Data Science for more than a year.
+I've been learning Python for about 4 years now and studying Data Science for more than 2 years.
 I'm currently working at "Sberbank" as Data Analyst.

 Right now i'm focused on Machine Learning and taking a part in ML competitions.
 Here is a few works from competitions: